sorellabs/polygamous/README.md

 when: @method => A, (B... -> C) -> method
 ```

+Adding a condition that already exists will throw an `ambiguous-branch` error.

 ### `method:fallback(f)`

 Adds a baseline branch for the method, which is executed if all other branches